netfun81/UDE-Mod/README.md

 # UDE-Mod
-This is UDE-.2.11b with these changes to keyboard shortcuts:
+This is UDE window manager .2.11b with these changes to keyboard shortcuts:
 -------

 Mod4Mask(WIN) + z - switch to desktop left